 UFO WATCH.TASTE.
 GROOVE RESTAURANT

 Fine dining in a flying saucer?
 Yes, that really is one of the weirdest options Bratislava has to offer!
 The flying saucer-shaped folly is part of the Bridge of the Slovak National Uprising which everyone calls naturally the UFO Bridge.
 And it hosts a restaurant in the altitude of 85 metres.
 Apart from the amazing world cuisine and top class service, you can also enjoy one of the best views here!
 Not hungry?
 Then stop for a cocktail or visit the UFO’s observation deck.
+With this tour, you get a free drink at the UFO restaurant!

 Our tip: Do notice how the restaurant “shakes” each time there is a heavy traffic on the bridge!